Follow TV Tropes

 Cliff: That's a rhinoceros, asshole.

-• Corrupt Corporate Executive: Some people aren't happy with Buddy's stance on animal rights, and show it by hiring an assassin to kill his wife and children.
+• Corrupt Corporate Executive: Some people whose businesses are harming the environment and trafficking in animal cruelty aren't happy with Buddy's stance on animal rights, and show it by hiring an assassin to kill his wife and children.

-• Cosmic Plaything: Buddy again; at one point, during 52 (where his scenes were also written by Grant Morrison), he's poisoned, killed, and brought back to life again, breaking the fourth wall yet again.
+• Cosmic Plaything: During 52 (where Buddy's scenes were also written by Grant Morrison), he's poisoned, killed, and brought back to life again, breaking the fourth wall yet again.

-• Depending on the Writer: Morrison's last issue is kind of the metaMETAexemplary example of this, as Grant Morrison tells Buddy straightup about the 2D nature of his universe, and demonstrates how Buddy only does whatever he does because Grant writes him that way.
+• Depending on the Writer: In Morrison's last issue, Grant Morrison tells Buddy straightup about the 2D nature of his universe, and demonstrates how Buddy only does whatever he does because Grant writes him that way.
 And they remark to Buddy that "maybe some new writer will make you do something completely different."

-• Deus ex Machina: The title of Morrison's last issue.
-Played with brilliantly.
+• Deus ex Machina: The title of Morrison's last issue, which fittingly enough, ends with them using their Author Powers to resurrect Buddy's murdered family.

 • A Dick in Name: In Animal Man Vol. 1 #1, Buddy Baker attempts to rejuvenate his superhero career by appearing on a talk show hosted by one Dick Griffith.
 However, during his segment Griffith humiliates him with a string of lewd and otherwise belittling "animal" jokes.
 The day after it airs, the Bakers' next-door neighbour Tricia says, "Whoever christened that guy knew how he was gonna turn out."